andie5/hooks-useStateReducer/README.md

 Switch between the different imports in index.js to start the project.

 This project is based on exercises from the Dave Ceddia React Book.
-These exercises focus on useState and useRef hooks.
+These exercises focus on useState, useRef and useReducer hooks.

 Andrea A